subha1010chella/ML_Credit_Card_Fraud_Detection/README.md

 of k-nearest neighbor and logistic regression on highly skewed credit card fraud data.
-Dataset of credit card transactions is sourced from European cardholders containing 284,807 transactions.
+Dataset of credit card transactions is sourced from European cardholders containing a large amount of transactions.
 A hybrid technique of under-sampling and oversampling is carried out on the skewed data.
 These techniques are applied on the raw and preprocessed data.
 The work is implemented in Python.
-The performance of the techniques is evaluated based on accuracy, sensitivity, specificity, precision, Matthews correlation coefficient and balanced classification rate.
-The results shows of optimal accuracy for k-nearest neighbor and logistic regression classifiers are 97.92%, 97.69% and 54.86% respectively.
-The comparative results show that k-nearest neighbour performs better than logistic regression techniques.
+The performance of the techniques is evaluated based on f1 score.